 An information science research group developing software and methods to exploit Web-based sources for social sciences research.
 We research alternative metrics, scientometrics, link analysis, cybermetrics, webometrics, social media images, and sentiment analysis.

-Although all ranking schemes are flawed, we are ranked #1 in the world for the scientific impact of our research in the Shanghai Global Ranking of Academic Subjects for Library & Information Science 2017.
+Although all ranking schemes are flawed, we are ranked #1 in the world for the average scientific impact (CNCI) of our research in the Shanghai Global Ranking of Academic Subjects for Library & Information Science 2017 and again in 2018.

 Our REF2014 evaluation by the UK Communication, Cultural & Media Studies, Library and Information Management research assessment panel gave an average score of 3.37 out of 4, which was joint 5th in the UK in this subject area, with almost all of our research being rated "world leading" or "internationally excellent".
 The score for our submitted research outputs was the second highest in the country in this subject area (behind LSE).
 The research group score was also higher than the institution-wide average score of every single British university.